DGAC/inseca/README.md

 ## Quick start
-What follows should work out of the box on any Linux distribution but has only been tested using Debian.
+What follows should work out of the box on any Linux distribution but has only been tested using Debian and Fedora.
 YMMV.

-### Preparation steps
+### Installation
+#### Manual installation
 - install the dependencies :
   - rclone: https://rclone.org/downloads/
   - borgbackup: https://www.borgbackup.org/